 11th grade: Not checking these.

 12th grade: Verify working and in good condition before Jamf Reset.
 Pull down on screen and type in search box and move mouse cursor around to verify working.
-Possibly have the student wipe down the keyboard case.
+Have the student wipe down the keyboard case with provided wipes.
 We need to think of these more like textbooks where we expect signs of use - these cases will not be pristine going forward.

 Guidelines for assessing fines: